Qudirat/Qudirat/README.md

- Hi, I’m @Qudirat
- I’m interested in data analytics
- I’m currently learning python and sql.
-I will start on R soon!
- I’m looking to collaborate on data analytics projects
+ Hi, I’m @Qudirat.
+A data enthusiast currently working towards a masters degree in Business Information Systems and Analytics.
+I am interested in data analytics, so I am learning Python and SQL.
+I am proficient in Excel and can translate insights from data analysis into business opportunities.

 <!---